rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ~/01_test/test ⌚ 20:10:12
 ```

-You can see that it created the parent directory, then the `01_test` directory.
+You can see that it created the parent directory `01_test`, then the `test` directory.

 ----------------------------------------------------------------